Mouse (manga): Other

 She is Sorata's step mother that seems to have a lustful attraction to her step son not unlike his slaves.
 She is only four years older than he is and she revealed that before she became Sorata's stepmother, she was one of his father's slaves, sparking hope in Mei, Yayoi and Kakio at the idea to being more than a slave to him.

 4S

 An organization originally created to protect valuable artwork out of the hands of thieves.
 However, the organization has lost its way and has become the largest black market dealers of stolen artwork as well as assassins.
 They are the primary antagonists in the series.

 Media

 Manga

 Written by Satoru Akahori and illustrated by Hiroshi Itaba, Mouse was serialized in Hakusensha's seinen manga magazine Young Animal from November 26, 1999, (Note: The series debuted in the magazine's 23rd issue of 1999, released on November 26 of that same year.) to September 10, 2004.
+(Note: It finished in the magazine's 18th issue of 2004, released on September 10 of that same year.)
 Hakusensha collected its chapters in fourteen tankōbon volumes, released from April 28, 2000, to October 29, 2004.
 An extra prequel volume, titled Mouse: Bakumatsu-den (マウス ～幕末伝～), was published on December 20, 2005.